SteveMacenski/slam_toolbox/README.md

 `minimum_time_interval` - The minimum duration of time between scans to be processed in synchronous mode

+`maximum_match_interval` - Max interval in seconds between scan matches in async mode.
+Note: Scan matches triggered by this condition won't update the map or scan buffer.
+Default: -1 (infinity).

 `transform_timeout` - TF timeout for looking up transforms

 `tf_buffer_duration` - Duration to store TF messages for lookup.
 Set high if running offline at multiple times speed in synchronous mode.